lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 It turns out that the order may sometimes fail.

-We are expected to add error handling and a way to try again.
+We are expected to add error handling and a way to let the custom try to place the order again.

 So far all of our tests cover just the happy path - when the order is placed.

-Now, that we are introducing errors, this fact should be reflected in the tests.
+Now, that we are introducing errors, this fact should be re-flected in the tests.

-First, test cases are renamed to reflect that they are all describing what happens when the order is placed successfully.
+First, test cases are renamed to re-flect that they are all describing what happens when the order is placed successfully.

-Then, we assume that there’s some sort of “please wait” message visible until we receive an order confirmation action.
+Then, we assume that there’s some sort of “please wait” message visible until we receive an order confirmation.

 This message is considered visible when the text “please wait” is on the screen.